DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 }
 ```

- In this case, you see that the maximum the Card can pay for this Transaction is only $50.
-If you examine the `transactionBreakdown`, you can see only one $50 Value Store is spendable in this Transaction.
+You can see from the response that the Card can now pay only up to $50 for this Transaction.
+The `transactionBreakdown` shows that for this Transaction, there is only one Value Store available with $50.
 This is because the metadata of this Transaction did not meet the Redemption Rules of the other Value Store (the $5 promotion) which is only spendable if the cart total is $100 or more.

 ```javascript
 {